solidoss/solidframe/README.md

 $ cd build/vsrls64
 # the current folder contains SolidFrame.sln solution which can be opened in Visual Studio 2017
 #
-# we'll continue with the build from from command line
+# continue with the build from from command line
 $ cmake --build . --config release
-# we can build only the libraries with the following command
+# the following command can be used on build only the libraries:
 # cmake --build . --config release --target libraries
 #
-# next command will be used for running the tests.
+# command used for running the tests:
 $ cmake --build . --config release --target RUN_TESTS
 ```